Wardrobe of Mary, Queen of Scots: In conflict

 When Mary was at Inverness in September 1562 she said, after seeing the armed guard return from watch at night, that she regretted she "was not a man to know what life it was to lie all night in the fields, or to walk upon the causeway with a jack and a knapschall (helmet), a Glasgow buckler, and a broad sword".

 After the murder of Lord Darnley, when Mary seemed likely to marry the Earl of Bothwell, William Kirkcaldy of Grange wrote to the Earl of Bedford, an English diplomat, that Mary did not care if she lost France, England and Scotland for Bothwell's sake, and she had said she would go with him to the world's end in a white petticoat;sho caris not to lose France Ingland and her owne countrie for him, and sall go with him to the warldes ende in ane white peticote or she leve him.

-A report written by the Captain of Inchkeith, Robert Anstruther, and a chronicle called the Diurnal of Occurrents, mention that Mary wore male clothing on her ride from Borthwick Castle to Dunbar Castle in 1567, and she is sometimes said to have been disguised as a page.
+A report written by the Captain of Inchkeith, Robert Anstruther, and a chronicle called the Diurnal of Occurrents, mention that Mary wore male clothing and was "booted and spurred" on her ride from Borthwick Castle to Dunbar Castle in 1567, and she is sometimes said to have been disguised as a page.

 Mary wore a short red petticoat at knee-length at Dunbar the next day before the battle of Carberry Hill.
 Anstruther's report written in French describes another item, but the words appear to be illegible.
 According to George Buchanan, Mary changed into a short skirt at Fawside Castle on the morning of 15 June 1567 before the battle of Carberry.
-She left some clothes behind in a chest, including a gown of black "estamet" (stemming) embroidered with grains of jet, a crimson chamlet dress, a plaid, a great cloak, and a hat embroidered with gold and silver, with a panache.
+She left some clothes behind in a chest, including a gown of black "estamet" (stemming) embroidered with grains of jet, a crimson camlet dress, a plaid, a great cloak, and a hat embroidered with gold and silver, with a panache.
 The black gown was "faict a la souvaige", perhaps meaning Highland fashion.
+Mary kept her linen in a small case covered with sea wolf's skin, une petite mallette de poil de loup marin.

-An English soldier and border official, William Drury, heard another description of Mary's costume at this time, that she was dressed in "after the attire and fashion of the women of Edinburgh, in a red petticoat tied with points, a partlet, a velvet hat, and muffler".
-The partlet, worn over the shoulders, does not frequently appear in the queen's inventories.
+An English soldier and border official, William Drury, heard another description of Mary's costume at this time, that she was dressed at the field of battle, "after the attire and fashion of the women of Edinburgh, in a red petticoat tied with points, a partlet, a velvet hat, and muffler".
+The partlet, worn over the shoulders, does not frequently appear in the queen's inventories but was included in lists of townswomen's property.
+Both male apparel and bourgeois costume featured in the clothing worn by Mary for masques and disguisings.